igorw/weblog/_posts/2012-12-12-sexpr-eval.md

 ## Conclusion

 * Adding two numbers is hard.
-* Evaluating a LISP function application is easy.
+* Evaluating a Lisp function application is easy.
 * `car` and `cdr` are bad names, even worse than *sexpr*.

 ## Further reading